alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/03_project_sovereignty_boundary.md

 Anchor Confirmation does one thing:

-It confirms that a project is anchored into the AI Foundations / Origin | Continuum source-line through an official confirmation record and a controlled project URL.
+It confirms that a project is anchored into the AI Foundations / Origin | Continuum source-line through an official confirmation record, a controlled project URL, and a visible anchor reference.

 Anchor Confirmation does not give Alyssa Solen access to the project.